Aparna (television presenter): Biography

-Aparna was born on 17 October 1965 at Chikkamagaluru district in Karnataka, India.
-Aparna made her feature film debut in Puttanna Kanagal's 1984 film, Masanada Hoovu, starring alongside stalwarts Ambareesh and Jayanthi.
+Aparna was born on 17 October 1965 in the Chikmagalur district of the erstwhile Mysore State (now Karnataka, India).
+She made her feature film debut in Puttanna Kanagal's 1984 film, Masanada Hoovu, starring alongside stalwarts Ambareesh and Jayanthi.
 She began working as a radio jockey (RJ) with All India Radio in 1993, and went on to work with AIR FM Rainbow as its first presenter.
 Her career in Kannada television as a presenter began in 1990 with DD Chandana; she was part of a majority of its productions until 2000.
 As part of Deepawali celebrations in 1998, she presented shows for a record eight hours.

 Aparna worked as an actress in television shows such as Moodala Mane and Mukta.
 In 2013, she appeared as a contestant in the first season of the Kannada reality television show Bigg Boss, which aired on ETV Kannada.
 Since 2015, she appeared in the sketch comedy television show, Majaa Talkies, as Varalakshmi, the vain and boastful sister-in-law of the character of Srujan Lokesh who claimed to be friends of popular personalities such as Barack Obama and Salman Khan.

 In 2011, Aparna lent her voice for the recorded announcements of passenger boarding and deboarding for the Bangalore Metro.
 In 2024, after more than 20 years away from acting, she returned with Gangadhar Salimath's cybercrime film Grey Games, in which she played the mother of a boy addicted to online gaming.
 Of the gap, she stated, "It is not that I did not want to work; I did receive offers.
 But the role's significance mattered to me.
 Often, I was not fully briefed on what exactly I was supposed to do.
 I prioritised the importance of my role rather than its duration.
 Many times, the roles I was offered did not satisfy me, so I was not eager to accept them."
 A review in the Deccan Herald stated that she took on "a powerful role and is absolutely convincing."